vacp2p/rfc-index/vac/1/coss.md

 - standards track specifications SHOULD follow a specific structure that both streamlines editing, and helps implementers to quickly comprehend the specification
 - specifications MUST feature a header providing specific meta information
+- domain relate to [IFT](https://free.technology/) projects and teams

 ## License